An Orbital House of Cards: Frequent Satellite Close Conjunctions: Results

 Although spherical shells around Earth represent extremely large volumes and the instantaneous volume occupied by satellites is small, LEO satellites orbit the Earth in approximately 90 minutes depending on the altitude.
 As a result, these satellites quickly explore their mutual interaction possibilities.
-Collision avoidance manoeuvres are essential in dense satellite shells and successful repeated execution of these manoeuvres is the only reason why there has not been a recent major satellite-satellite collision as orbital densities continue to increase.
+Collision avoidance maneuvers and station-keeping (i.e. maneuvers to maintain desired altitudes, separations and orbital phasing), are essential in dense satellite shells and successful active management of constellations seems to be the only reason why there has not been a recent major satellite-satellite collision as orbital densities continue to increase.
+We will revisit the importance of station-keeping further below.

-Now we extend our calculation to include all RSO interactions, throughout all of LEO.
+Now we extend our calculation to include all RSO interactions throughout all of LEO (see methods in Section \ref{sec:colrates}).
 Let the expected rate of close encounters less than 1 km in distance (i.e. $A=\pi~\rm km^2$) within spherical shells of altitude \textit{h} be given by $\Gamma_{1,h}$.
-We choose a conjunction distance of 1 km because it roughly corresponds to the distance at which a collision avoidance manoeuvre is executed.
-In practice, such manoeuvres do not depend on a fixed distance; rather, they occur when the probability of a collision exceeds a risk tolerance threshold (e.g. \cite{SpaceX2025}), which varies between operators.
+We choose a conjunction distance of 1 km because it roughly corresponds to the distance at which a collision avoidance maneuver is executed.
+In practice, such maneuvers do not depend on a fixed distance; rather, they occur when the probability of a collision exceeds a risk tolerance threshold (e.g. \cite{SpaceX2026}), which varies between operators.
 That probability is further dependent on the uncertainties of the orbits in question.
 We avoid these complexities by using the 1 km approach distance as an imperfect proxy.

-With this in mind, the corresponding encounter time within each spherical shell is $\tau_{1,h} = 1/\Gamma_{1,h}$.
-The blue curve shows this result in Figure~\ref{fig:closeapproach}, using the density distribution from Figure~\ref{fig:density}.
-In the densest part of Starlink's 550~km orbital shell, we expect close approaches ($<1~\rm{km}$) every 11 minutes in that shell alone.
+With this in mind, the corresponding time between encounters within each spherical shell is $\tau_{1,h} = 1/\Gamma_{1,h}$ (see Section \ref{sec:colrates}).
+Fig.~\ref{fig:closeapproach} shows the analytic result using the blue curve, based on the density distribution from Fig.~\ref{fig:density}.
+The results of an n-body simulation is also shown in this figure, discussed further below.
+In the densest part of Starlink's 550~km orbital shell, we expect close approaches ($<1~\rm{km}$) every 22 minutes in that shell alone.